wp-plugins/socialflow/readme.txt

 Tested up to: 3.3
 Stable tag: 0.11

-This plugin will not work with SocialFlow until November 29, 2011.
-Please check back for updated information.
+The SocialFlow plugin is compatible with the next version of SocialFlow available on Nov 29, 2011.
+Please check back on or after that date.
+Thank you.

 == Description ==
-This plugin will only work with the upcoming release of SocialFlow on November 29, 2011.
-Please check back then for updated information.
+The SocialFlow plugin for WordPress is compatible with the next version of SocialFlow available on Nov 29, 2011.
+Please check back on or after that date.
+Thank you.

 The ease of WordPress and the power of SocialFlow.